How to Improve Compositions

 - The Power of the Center: A Study of Composition in the Visual Arts by Rudolf Arnheim

-3. Teach or Talk About It
+3. Talk About or Teach Composition

-One of the best ways to learn something, is to teach it.
+One of the best ways to learn something is to teach it.
 If you have an interest in composition, you will quickly gain a deeper understanding from trying to explain what you know to someone else.
 Even if you don’t see yourself as an expert yet, your thoughts can be helpful to someone with less experience.
 Whom can you talk to (online or offline) today?

 4. Get Nerdy